 From my personal experience – 48h hackathons do work

 When starting the initiative, we as organisers took part in our hackathons.
 I personally participated as a software engineer at the first two Garage48 hackathons.

 I can still remember the adrenaline rush during the event when coding away: the very nervous and even more nervous moments, and an overwhelming feeling of success when we deployed on a live environment something that really worked.

 There are some things which were quite unexpected.
 All our teams reach a working prototype during the weekend and the amount of work done is inhuman (In our history one team has failed, but on Sunday they presented the story of their failure – why and what they should have done differently).
 The energy and focus level at Garage48 is just astonishing.
 For participants this is amazing and fun!

 We have a very positive networking effect at the event.
 Nothing introduces you to a person, verifies his or her qualities, and creates trust more than working on the same problem for 48h.
 It definitely beats swapping business cards or having a couple of beers at a random mixer.

 This kind of contact base – knowing the real value of people from the event – provides a very good platform on which to build towards future startup ideas.
 You will know whom to talk to in the future in case you have another splendid idea.
-Many people who met at Garage48 have later started working together on various projects (For example, the guys at Margn, the easy-to-use online accounting software, met at Garage48).
+Many people who met at Garage48 have later started working together on various projects.

 Garage48 participants get an experience of what it’s like to work in a startup team.
 As in a startup, the team will have few resources and even less time, so they have to focus only on important things.
 In the context of the weekend it means focusing on the idea’s core functionality and getting something working for Sunday evening.